artemave/node-test-runners-performance-comparison/readme.md

 #### Notes

-- Neither Tape nor Uvu support concurrent testing.
-You can see how they perform better than others in the first two scenarios but fall behind hopelessly in the third one.
+- Tape does not support concurrent testing.
+You can see how it performs better than others on the first two scenarios but falls behind hopelessly on the third one.

 ## Usage